-This guide supports your research in Introduction to Cultural Studies:
+This guide supports research for the course HUMN 3010: Introduction to Cultural Studies

 Image is from Wikimedia Commons, the free media repository